 In March, we caught up with Maria Marquez of Sistas with Sabers to hear her story of becoming a Star Wars fan and activist.
 She holds a special place in our hearts as one of the individuals who introduced us to the vast world of Star Wars fandom.

 We also sat down with the talented Yoshi Vu, a VFX artist and 3D generalist, to discuss his creative process for producing mind-blowing special effects for the big and small screens.

 April was an exciting month for us, as we made a trip to FANEXPO Philadelphia and made our first appearance on the podcast stage.
-We shared our individual journeys to becoming Star Wars fans and met many wonderful people in the fandom, including Chuck and Shauna Lindsey of Chuck Load of Comics, podcasters Kyra Navarette of Relatable Nerds and Mike and Zoe Hinton, and new Star Wars fans.
+Our journeys to becoming Star Wars fans were shared with a captivated audience, and we had the privilege of meeting numerous passionate fans.
+We got a chance to meet hosts of the podcast stage, Chuck and Shauna Lindsey of Chuck Load of Comics, podcasters Kyra Navarette of Relatable Nerds and Mike and Zoe Hinton, and new Star Wars fans.

 We also interviewed Catherine LaSalle, an actor, artist, and content creator, about her journey as a Star Wars fan, her acting career, and her artwork.
 We discussed the upcoming Obi-Wan Kenobi series and shared our predictions.
 We also covered the backstory of the Inquisitors and did a character study of Doctor Aphra.
 Keith closed our Inquisitor episode with a flute solo of the theme from “The Book of Boba Fett,” which he wrote out entirely by ear.